DAIKOWT 82

 Description

-Suitable for welding and cladding of a wide range of Nickel alloys resistant to high temperature between themselves and with austenitic and ferritic steels.
-Mn and Nb are added in order to give high resistance to hot cracking and tolerance to dilution by combination with ferrous alloys.
-Used where good toughness and heat resistance are required and for welding 3% and 5% Ni steels used in plants and tanks for liquid gases.
-Working temperature from -269°C to 950°C.
+Rod suitable for both homologous welds and cladding of nickel alloys resistant to high temperatures, compatible with austenitic and ferritic steels.
+The addition of Mn and Nb ensures high resistance to hot cracking and tolerance to dilution in unions with ferrous alloys.
+Perfect where toughness and heat resistance are needed, or for welding 3-5% Ni steels used in tanks and plants for liquid gases.
+Operating range from -269 °C to about 950 °C.

 Specifications